Gender Affirmation Surgery (Sex Reassignment Surgery)

 If left untreated, individuals with gender dysphoria will have some other mental health diagnosis in their lifetime.
 That includes mood disorders, anxiety disorders, schizophrenia, depression, substance abuse, eating disorders, and suicide attempts.

-Sex Reassignment Surgery – Symptoms & Diagnosis
+Gender Affirmation Surgery – Symptoms & Diagnosis

 To be diagnosed with gender dysphoria, an individual must have symptoms that last for at least six months.